jpfulton/blog/content/blog/2023-07-01-build-gatsby-blog/index.md

 ### GraphQL

-[GraphQL](https://graphql.org/), in Gatbsy, is a mechanism to describe the site and provide queries against that data.
+[GraphQL](https://graphql.org/), in Gatsby, is a mechanism to describe the site and provide queries against that data.
 Generally, pages and components declare a query to gather the data they require to render.
 Then they bind the results of those queries to inputs to the React components.